 Some of the top places to visit once you’re in Rhodes town are Medieval city, Old Towns of Rhodes, Archaeological Museum of Rhodes, Palace of Grand Masters, and Mandraki Harbour.
 The car-free streets are perfect for exploring, so don’t miss the chance.

 Zákynthos (Zante) island is home to gorgeous sea views, and it is one of the top tourist destinations to visit in Greece.
 Sand and Pebble beaches of the island add extra beauty to its already intriguing goodness.

 The Blue Caves of the island is one of the best watery attractions that offer a dramatic look to the island.
-The sparkling water gives out the color of the sky, and they reflect on the walls of the cave; a photographer would call this ‘picture perfect.’
-In addition, travelers can engage in scuba diving and snorkeling if they love watersports.
+The sparkling water gives out the colour of the sky, and they reflect on the walls of the cave; a photographer would call this ‘picture perfect.’
+In addition, travellers can engage in scuba diving and snorkelling if they love watersports.

 The island is named after the grandson of Zeus, Zacynthus.
 Once you visit, you’ll accept that the island perfectly fits Greece because its natural beauty is remarkable.
 You’ll also get to see flora and fauna, which obviously attracts a higher percentage of tourists annually.

 Though the name looks threatening, it actually isn’t.
 The Shipwreck beach is one of the popular beaches, but it’s mostly known as Navagio Beach.
 It’s the best place to unwind on a weekend because the place has got all the fun and excitement.
 So if you’re looking up tourist attractions in Greece, this might definitely be on the list.

 The island of Zakynthos is where you can locate this beach, just like the most other amazing beaches in Greece.
 The beach has got its nickname from the ‘Panayiotis’ ship that created history ages back.
 The ruins of the wrecked ships add to the mystic beauty, so authorities haven’t removed the ruins.